Lafcadio Hearn: Later life in Japan

 In 1890, Hearn went to Japan with a commission as a newspaper correspondent, which was quickly terminated.
 It was in Japan, however, that he found a home and his greatest inspiration.
 Through the good will of Basil Hall Chamberlain, Hearn gained a teaching position during the summer of 1890 at the Shimane Prefectural Common Middle School and Normal School in Matsue, a town in western Japan on the coast of the Sea of Japan.
-During his fifteen-month stay in Matsue, Hearn married Koizumi Setsuko, the daughter of a local samurai family, with whom he had four children: Kazuo, Iwao, Kiyoshi, and Suzuko.
+During his fifteen-month stay in Matsue, Hearn married Setsuko Koizumi, the daughter of a local samurai family, with whom he had four children: Kazuo, Iwao, Kiyoshi, and Suzuko.
 In January 1896, he became a Japanese citizen, assuming the legal name Yakumo Koizumi (小泉 八雲, Koizumi Yakumo) after accepting a teaching position in Tokyo; Koizumi is his wife's surname and Yakumo is from yakumotatsu, a poetic modifier word (makurakotoba) for Izumo Province, which he translated as "the Place of the Issuing of Clouds".
 After having been Greek Orthodox, Roman Catholic, and, later on, Spencerian, he became Buddhist.

 During late 1891, Hearn obtained another teaching position in Kumamoto, at the Fifth High Middle School (a predecessor of Kumamoto University), where he spent the next three years and completed his book Glimpses of Unfamiliar Japan (1894).
 In October 1894, he secured a job in journalism with the English-language newspaper Kobe Chronicle, and in 1896, with some assistance from Chamberlain, he began teaching English literature at Tokyo Imperial University, a position he held until 1903.
 In 1904, he was a lecturer at Waseda University.

 While in Japan, he encountered the art of ju-jutsu which made a deep impression upon him: "Hearn, who encountered judo in Japan at the end of the nineteenth century, contemplated its concepts with the awed tones of an explorer staring about him in an extraordinary and undiscovered land.
 "What Western brain could have elaborated this strange teaching, never to oppose force by force, but only direct and utilize the power of attack; to overthrow the enemy solely through his own strength, to vanquish him solely by his own efforts?
 Surely none!
 The Western mind appears to work in straight lines; the Oriental, in wonderful curves and circles."
-When he was teaching at the Fifth High Middle School, the headmaster was founder of Judo Kano Jigoro.
+When he was teaching at the Fifth High Middle School, the headmaster was Kano Jigoro himself, the founder of Judo.